liweinan/liweinan.github.io/_posts/2017-03-06-using-google-scholar-for-citation.md

 ---
 title: Using Google Scholar for Citations
+excerpt: In this article I'd like to show you how to use Google Scholar to search for papers and books and get their citations, and I will also show you how to export BibTeX formatted text from Google Scholar and save it locally for future references.
 ---

-In this article I'd like to show you how to use _Google Scholar_ to search for papers and books and get their citations, and I will also show you how to export `BibTeX` formatted text from _Google Scholar_ and save it locally for future references.
+# _{{ page.title }}_

+{{ page.excerpt }}

 _Google Scholar_[^scholar] is a very convenient tool to search for publications and citations of these publications.
 Here is an example to search the book _Grokking Algorithms_[^grokking]: